n-thaniel/adventurec/README.md

 ## Status
 At the moment I'm still fumbling around with the basics of C. Most of the code here resembles the state of the guide around Chapter 10.

+I plan to:
+* Retheme the game towards the end of the follow along
+* Add new locations and items to discover
+* Add my own storylines